US moves to protect wolverines as climate change melts their mountain refuges, threatens extinction

 In recent years, individual animals have been documented in California, Utah, Colorado and Oregon.
 However, there's been "no evidence" that the animals are becoming established and breeding in those states, officials said in Wednesday's proposal.

 The wildlife service received a petition to protect wolverines in 2000 and the agency recommended protections in 2010.
-The Obama administration proposed protections and later sought to withdraw them but was blocked by a federal judge who said in 2016 that the snow-dependent animals were "squarely in the path of climate change."
+President Barack Obama's administration proposed protections and later sought to withdraw them but was blocked by a federal judge who said in 2016 that the snow-dependent animals were "squarely in the path of climate change."

 Protections were rejected in 2020 under Trump, based on research suggesting the animals’ prevalence was expanding, not contracting.
 Federal wildlife officials at the time predicted that despite warming temperatures, enough snow would persist at high elevations for wolverines to den in mountain snowfields each spring.